opf/openproject/docs/system-admin-guide/authentication/ldap-connections/ldap-group-synchronization/README.md

 - have set up your LDAP authentication source (See the “[Manage LDAP authentication](../../ldap-authentication/)” guide)
 - have at least one LDAP entry with a *groupOfNames* object class and members of that group to contain the *`memberOf: <DN of the group>`* attribute to determine the members of a group entry.
 Right now we do not support LDAP instances that only have *member* attributes, but not the inverse *memberOf* property.

+> [!NOTE]
-> **Please note**: OpenProject does not support other attributes other than the `memberOf` property to define groups.
+> OpenProject does not support other attributes other than the `memberOf` property to define groups.
 Please make sure that user objects have the `memberOf` property for the synchronization to work.

 For the sake of simplicity, we assume that in this guide, your LDAP structure looks like the following: